tanem/stweam/README.md

 ### stweam.receive(receive)

 Set the tweet object properties to return.
+Default to an empty array, in which case the entire tweet object will be returned.

 See: [tweets](https://dev.twitter.com/docs/platform-objects/tweets).